Editor’s Choice NEOSTRATA GLYCOLIC RENEWAL Smoothing Lotion CHECK LATEST PRICE 2nd Best Choice Peter Thomas

 Opt for natural oils: There are naturally-derived plant oils that can can make your eyelashes longer, including olive oil, almond oil, coconut oil, castor oil.
 They help strengthen and hydrate your lashes.
 However, these oils may cause redness, sensitivity, and irritation.
 If this happens, check if your lash line has any signs of infection or blockage, and stop using the oil immediately.

 - Choose a cruelty-free mascara: Some people use cruelty-free products because they believe that animal testing is wrong, while others may simply want to find a product that does not contain any animal-derived ingredients.
 Whatever your reason, there are plenty of great cruelty-free mascaras to choose from.

-- Take eyelash growth supplements: Several supplements exist that can help you grow your lashes.
+- Take eyelash growth supplements: Several supplements exist that can help you grow your lashes and simultaneously, carry ample health benefits to boost your immune system.
 One is biotin, which is a vitamin that is often taken to help grow hair.
 Another option is fish oil, which adds healthy fats to your hair follicles.
 Finally, there is folate, which is found in leafy greens and beans.

 Clarifying the Myth Once & For All

-Does crying make your eyelashes longer?
-Yes and no. Your lashes do appear longer when you cry, but the effect is only temporary.
-Chances are, the opposite may be true – extended periods of crying could lead to lashes falling out.
+While a good cry helps relieve stress, it won’t make your eyelashes longer.
+They do appear longer when you cry, but the effect is only temporary.
+Chances are, the opposite may be true – extended periods of crying could lead to lash loss.
 When you cry next, notice how your eyelashes look and try it on for size.
 So while you may feel better after a good cry, don’t expect your lashes to magically grow longer.
-Instead, attempt the above alternatives if you want longer-looking lashes.
+Instead, attempt the above alternatives that doesn’t involve crying if you want longer, fuller lashes.